 Patty’s Secret Garden: This open air restaurant has lush plants and a cosy feel.
 The menu is quite big but the breakfast is excellent.
 Try the Jeed Breakfast set.

-Honorable mention -- Kunda Vegan: We tried to eat here (it has amazing reviews!), but they are currently closed (it looks like for remodeling!).
+Honorable mention -- Kunda Vegan: We tried to eat here (it has amazing reviews!), but they were closed for remodeling during our visit.
 If they’re open when you are on Koh Lanta give it a try and let us know how it is!

 Where to Stay on Koh Lanta

 Koh Lanta is relatively spread out, and there are plenty of areas to choose from depending on what type of vibe you’re looking for.
 There are incredibly luxurious villas that come with a steep price tag, mid-range bungalows and budget accommodation options, so every type of traveler can find what they’re looking for.

 Before booking our hotel, I read a lot about the different locations to stay and kept seeing people recommend Long Beach (Phra Ae Beach).
 But to be honest, we were a bit disappointed with the Long Beach area.
 The main street is a bit “rough” and is lacking the quaint island vibes we were imagining.
 Sure, Long Beach is nice, but so are all the other beaches on the west coast of Koh Lanta.

 After spending a few days exploring the island, our recommendation on the best place to stay on Koh Lanta would be around Klong Nin Beach.